THE BENEFITS OF BUFFALO & BEES

 - Two tablespoons of honey would fuel a honeybee flying once around the world.

 - A hive of bees will fly 90,000 miles, the equivalent of three orbits around the earth, to collect 1 kg of honey.

 - There are over 25,000 species of bees worldwide.

-- It takes over 60,000 bees, traveling opts 55,000 miles and visiting more than 2 million flowers, to gather enough nectar to make one pound of honey!
+- It takes over 60,000 bees, traveling approximately 55,000 miles and visiting more than 2 million flowers, to gather enough nectar to make one pound of honey!

 - The honeybee's wings stroke incredibly fast, about 200 beats per second, thus making their famous, distinctive buzz.
-A honey bee can fly for up to six miles, and as fast as 15 miles per hour.
+Honey bees can also fly for up to six miles and as fast as 15 miles per hour.